renatabiniek/hush-daisies/README.md

 ### Disclaimer

-This website is ficiotnal and has been created for educational purposes only, as part of Code Institute’s Portfolio Project 5, E-commerce Application.
+This website is fictional and has been created for educational purposes only, as part of Code Institute’s Portfolio Project 5, E-commerce Application.
 The requirements are to build a Full-stack site based on business logic used to control a centrally-owned dataset.

 [Back to top](#Table-of-Contents)